Sex & Relationships

 "Most likely, they are in your subconscious because you have had some reminder of them in your life," Milrad says.
 Maybe you accidentally stumbled upon one of their TikToks or are coming up on a date that used to be significant to the two of you, like an anniversary.
 And now your ex is in your subconscious.

 Usually, you should feel free to brush it off and forget about them.
 But, "if you find your ex has a starring role in your thoughts, then it may reflect something more, and you want to take some time to investigate what that is about," Milrad says.
-You might even consider talking with friends about it or going to therapy to figure out what role your ex is still playing in your life.

 7. Having Dream Sex With Someone Famous